Posted by: AT&T Blog Team on March 7, 2017 at 4:43 pm

-Please attribute the following statement to Jim Cicconi, AT&T Senior Executive Vice President, External and Legislative Affairs:
+The following statement may be attributed to Bob Quinn, AT&T Senior Executive Vice President of External and Legislative Affairs:

-Please attribute the following statement to Randall Stephenson, AT&T Chairman and CEO:
+The following statement may be attributed to Randall Stephenson, AT&T Chairman and CEO: